kenkenen/homelab/README.md

 NAME                     READY   STATUS    RESTARTS   AGE     IP           NODE     NOMINATED NODE   READINESS GATES nginx-5869d7778c-7g62p   1/1     Running   0          3m57s   10.1.0.251   k8sdev   <none>           <none>
 ```

+Anything other than `Running` means it is not ready.

 ### Setting a route to the networks